intershop/intershop-pwa/docs/guides/migrations.md

 The deprecated SSR environment variable `ICM_IDENTITY_PROVIDER` was completely removed.
 Use the variable `IDENTITY_PROVIDER` instead to select the identity provider to be used if it is not the default `ICM`.
-We removed the default `identityProvider` configuration from `environment.model.ts` so only the hardcoded fallback from `configuration.effects.ts` works as fallback.
+We removed the default `identityProvider` configuration from `environment.model.ts`, so only the hardcoded fallback from `configuration.effects.ts` works as fallback.

 The deprecated properties `templateOptions` and `expressionProperties` have been removed from the `FormlyFieldConfiguration` object.
 Current projects **must** use the new properties for all formly field configurations.